-As noted above, the City received correspondence from the Sierra Club, San Francisco Bay Chapter and 37 emails from residents (as of publication of this staff report) urging the City of Hayward to prepare a full Environmental Impact Report on a proposed Amazon Last Mile Delivery Station at the subject site.
-As detailed in the Background section above, the applicant proposed locating an Amazon facility at the site to the CEDC in April 2021 and did not receive positive feedback about the proposal.
+As noted above, the City received correspondence supporting the project.
+Additionally, the City received correspondence from the Sierra Club, San Francisco Bay Chapter, their legal representatives, the Alameda Labor Council AFL-CIO and residents opposing the project and urging the City of Hayward to prepare a full Environmental Impact Report on a proposed Amazon Last Mile Delivery Station at the subject site.
+As detailed in the Background section above, the applicant originally proposed locating an Amazon facility at the site to the CEDC in April 2021 and did not receive positive feedback about the proposal.
 At that point, the applicant elected to not move forward with the Amazon proposal.

-The letter and emails received specifically note that the environmental analysis prepared for the project - which all commenters understand as being establishment of an Amazon Last Mile Delivery Station at the site - is not adequate in regard to Air Quality or Transportation impacts and call for economic analysis and fair wages for workers.
-Putting aside the fact that an Amazon Last Mile Delivery Station is not proposed or planned for the site, the following information is relevant to the comments received thus far on the project:
+A significant number of letters and emails received on the project specifically note that the environmental analysis prepared for the project, which reference the establishment of an Amazon Last Mile Delivery Station at the site, is not adequate in regard to Air Quality or Transportation impacts and call for economic analysis and fair wages for workers.
+Despite the fact that an Amazon Last Mile Delivery Station is not proposed or planned for the site, the following information is relevant to the comments received on the project:

 - 1. The Air Quality and Transportation analysis analyzed two scenarios one scenario that could result in the location of a last mile delivery center at the site and one that would operate as a transitional warehousing, distribution and manufacturing use.
 In both scenarios, the proposed development resulted in impacts to Greenhouse Gas Emissions (GHG) related to mobile and stationary source emissions.
 To mitigate those impacts to a level of less than significant, the applicant must implement Mitigation Measure GHG-1: Greenhouse Gas Reduction Plan as detailed in Attachments III, V and VI.
 After implementing on-site reductions such as all electric appliances, ensuring all electricity is from renewable sources, implementation of a Transportation Demand Management Program for workers, and other measures, the applicant may implement off-site measures such as undertaking or funding activities that reduce or sequester GHG emissions or purchase Carbon Off-Sets.
 With implementation of this Mitigation Measure, the GHG related impacts would be reduced to a level of less than significant. - 2.
 As noted above, the Traffic Analysis prepared for the project accounted for various scenarios of what could occur on the site.
 That analysis fed into Air Quality and GHG data and were mitigated accordingly.
 Transportation related CEQA analysis does not analyze impacts to roadways or pavement.
 It analyzes Vehicle Miles Traveled (VMT).
 Per the City's adopted thresholds, the project screened out because the site is located in an area that is below the existing regional average VMT per employee (Attachment V, pages 123-128). - 3.
 CEQA does not measure impacts related to pavement maintenance or roadway conditions.
 Impacts to roadways and pavement along project frontages is analyzed and conditioned by the City's Engineering Division.
 Proposed Condition Nos.
 35 through 42 in part relate to roadway dedications and improvements that shall be completed or paid for by the applicant. - 4.
-CEQA does not analyze workers' wages and does not require an economic analysis be completed for a proposed development. - 5.
-Finally, the applicant has agreed to include Condition of Approval No. 5 to prohibit establishment of a Truck Terminal and/or Amazon Last Mile Distribution Center at the subject site.
+CEQA does not analyze workers' wages and does not require an economic analysis be completed for a proposed development.

+5. Finally, the applicant has agreed to include Condition of Approval No. 5 to prohibit establishment of a Truck Terminal and/or Amazon Last Mile Distribution Center at the subject site.